Dudeonyx/redux-ts-starter-kit/packages/robodux-alt/README.md

 * Reducers leverage `immer` which makes updating state easy
 * When stringifying action creators they return the action type
 * Helper functions for manually creating actions and reducers
-* Reducers do no receive entire action object, only payload
+* Reducers do not receive entire action object, only payload

 ## Why not X?

 This library was heavily inspired by [autodux](https://github.com/ericelliott/autodux) and [redux-starter-kit](https://github.com/markerikson/redux-starter-kit).
+Note: This is an alternate branch of
 The reason why I decided to create a separate library was primarily for:

 * typescript support